Two sizes included in the set. Handles are easy to grip. Pans are sturdy and long-lasting. Sheets can go in the

 Water can seep inside through the silicone handle pieces, causing the pan to rust.
 Do not use with cooking spray.

 Made from heavy-weight aluminized steel for superior heat conduction and even baking.
 Wire rod-reinforced rims prevent warping.
-Easy release, silicone based, non-stick coating.
-Includes cooling rack and two pans each measuring 16-by-12-by-2 inches.
-Dishwasher safe, but hand-washing is recommended to extend product life.
-Heavy, substantial feel.
+Easy-release, silicone-based, non-stick coating.
+Includes cooling rack and two pans.
+Dishwasher safe, but hand-washing is recommended.

 Nonstick coating can wear off.